teleprint-me/py.gpt.prompt/README.md

 ## License

-    A Context Window Management System for automating prompting with Chat Models.
+    PyGPTPrompt: A Context Window Management System for Automating Prompting with Chat Models.
     Copyright (C) 2023 Austin Berrio

     This program is free software: you can redistribute it and/or modify it under